anandpawara/Marai/README.md

  pip -r requirements.txt
 ```
 >Run Training.py

-***If running for first time then commit
-The line in Training.py
+***If running for first time then commit the line in Training.py

->R